Roeck/photo9/README.md

 <h3>
-A sophisticated Photo Web Application with React, Redux and CSS.
+- A sophisticated Photo Web Application with React, Redux and CSS.

-Used Redux to manage data.
+- Used Redux to manage data.

-Connected to Firebase.
+- Connected to Firebase.

-Used React Router to navigate through the application.
+- Used React Router to navigate through the application.

-Created Class Components.
+- Created Class Components.

-Used JSX to build the User Interface
+- Used JSX to build the User Interface.

-Used Props to pass Data
+- Used Props to pass Data.

-Compartmentalized the web page into Components
+- Compartmentalized the web page into Components.

-Updated Component State to ensure responsive and interactive application.
+- Updated Component State to ensure responsive and interactive application.
 </h3>